 A department as diverse as the Department of Animal Science offers many gift opportunities.
 Your gift will have a lasting impact on our students.
 Whether that be through supporting research initiatives, teams, student organizations, faculty, and more.
-Please see below for various gift opportunities.
+Please see below or click here for various gift opportunities.

 The Department of Animal Science offers more than 100 scholarships to its students yearly ranging from $250 to $2,000, totaling $125,000.
 The department is able to provide this substantial amount of support to the students thanks to the support given by former students and friends of the department in the form of endowments and annual monetary donations.

 More than 120 students are pursuing master of science, master of agriculture or doctorate degrees in Animal Science, Animal Breeding or Physiology of Reproduction.
 Graduate scholarships and fellowships in amounts up to $30,000 per year are vital to recruiting the highest caliber students as they prepare to become future leaders in animal agriculture.